 Bar charts work well for counts or percentages as they are easy to consume and show differences.
 The bars can break down categories of response for easy comparison.
 I love bar charts but they can get over used.

 Stacked bar charts are often used to demonstrate part to whole relationships.
+They work well for showing the percentage of respondents by level of satisfaction.

 Choose the right chart for the right job!